Animals Native to Australia

 Kangaroo

-The kangaroo is probaly the best known animal of Australia, it might be even Australia’s national symbol.
+The kangaroo is probably the best known of the native Australian animals, it might be even Australia’s national symbol.
 These creatures are the world’s largest marsupial, with various species like the red kangaroo, eastern grey kangaroo, and western grey kangaroo roaming the continent.
 Kangaroos are built for speed and endurance, capable of hopping at speeds of up to 56 km/h (35 mph).
 They use their strong tails for balance and powerful hind legs to traverse vast distances in search of food and water.
 Found in diverse habitats, from grasslands to deserts, kangaroos are a vital part of the Australian ecosystem, aiding in seed dispersal and vegetation control.

 Kangaroo on a hill with the ocean in the background